Skip Navigation

 Staff

-Student and Staff Inspired Projects
+Student and Staff-Inspired Projects

 Each year, student leaders step up and request help for communities and events close to their hearts in addition to our planned service projects.
 Past impromptu service projects have included: in-school recycling programs with money donated to adult care centers, “Save the Elephants”, “Socks for the Homeless”, Military care packages, and classroom libraries.